Yashprajapati01/Gallery-Cleaner/README.md

 ## 🚀 What is GalleryCleaner?

-GalleryTinder transforms the tedious task of cleaning your photo gallery into an engaging, swipe-based experience.
+Gallery Cleaner transforms the tedious task of cleaning your photo gallery into an engaging, swipe-based experience.
 Just like Tinder, but for your photos and videos!
 View one media item at a time and make quick decisions to keep your gallery organized.

 ### ✨ Key Features